LetMeGoogleIt4You/CiscoZeroTouch/Pull-based/README.md

 Upon booting, a new device will:
 1. Contact the DHCP server to obtain an IP address and the location of the file server.
 2. Reach out to the file server to download its base configuration (`ztp.py`).
-3. Execute the `ztp.py` inside a guest shell that is automatically deployed by the device.
+3. Execute the `ztp.py` inside a guest shell that is automatically deployed by the device. then script is done the guestshell will destoy it self